Dunkin’ Turkey Sausage, Egg & Cheese

 • Pan and Grill Oil includes soybean oil, palm oil, beta carotene (color), and natural flavor.

-• Seasoning includes spices, sugar, caramelized sugar (for color), maltodextrin, and natural flavor.
+• Seasoning in turkey sausage includes spices, sugar, caramelized sugar (for color), maltodextrin, and natural flavor.

-Maltodextrin, a polysaccharide white powder that is used in Dunkin’s Turkey Sausage, is made from natural plants such as corn, rice, potatoes, or wheat.
-It’s a highly processed ingredient with minimal to no taste.
-Food processors typically use Maltodextrin to thicken foods, as a filler to increase volume, or as a preservative to extend the shelf life.
+Maltodextrin2 is a polysaccharide made from natural plants such as corn, rice, potatoes, or wheat.
+It’s a highly processed ingredient with minimal to no taste that is commonly used to thicken foods, increase volume, or extend shelf life.

-This inexpensive ingredient is widely used in packaged foods such as sauces, salad dressings, and canned fruit.
-In addition to the food industry, cosmetic manufacturers use Maltodextrin to thicken body lotion and hair care products.
+In addition to the food industry, cosmetic manufacturers use maltodextrin to thicken body lotion and hair care products.

 RestaurantMenu ItemCaloriesFatCarbsProteinSodium